-How can we work together to shape our teaching and learning to foster graduates who can contribute to a more sustainable, socially-just and diverse world?
-You can: - → Identify what is already working well and amplify it. - Connect and partner with others in your discipline, across disciplines and externally. - \rightarrow Just do it!
+How can we work together to shape our teaching and learning to foster graduates who can contribute to a more sustainable, socially-just and diverse society?
+You can: - → Identify what is already working well and amplify it. - → Connect and partner with others in your discipline, across disciplines and externally. - → Just do it!
 Give it a go.
-Don't wait for the perfect circumstances. - → Transform your teaching practices in a meaningful and innovative way with the Engaged Teaching Project. - → Stay in touch with us and search for resources on our Sustainability Education website, or share your successes and challenges on our decadal strategy Digital Engagement Platform.
-You can also email us on sustainability@westernsydney.edu.au SPOTLIGHT ON: TEACHING EFS ACROSS THE DISCIPLINES "This course really changed the way I think." - students reflections Dr Annette Sartor teaches TEAC2018 Education for Sustainability in the School of Education.
+Don't wait for the perfect circumstances. - → Stay in touch with us and search for resources on our sustainability education website, or share your successes and challenges on our Digital Engagement Platform.
+You can also email us on sustainability@westernsydney.edu.au

+OUR OFFERINGS At Western students from varying disciplines and levels can undertake a degree specialisations (minors or majors) that support transformative teaching for sustainability and towards the SDGs.
+Scan the QR code to see our list of sustainability specialisations and 21C minors.
+SPOTLIGHT ON: TEACHING EFS ACROSS THE DISCIPLINES "This course really changed the way I think." - students reflections Dr Annette Sartor teaches TEAC2018 Education for Sustainability in the School of Education.
 The subject sits within the Education Studies, Global Sustainability, and Creative Living and Cultural Wellbeing minors.
-While the majority of students enrolled in the subject are completing Pathways to Teaching programs, other frequent enrolments include students from Humanitarian and Development Studies, Planning, Business, Engineering, Policing, Health Science, Science and Zoology degrees.
-The curriculum examines the very notion of 'sustainability' and explores the interconnections between economic, environmental and social sustainability.
+While the majority of students enrolled in the subject are completing Pathways to Teaching and Development Studies, Planning, Business, Engineering, Policing, Health Science, Science and Zoology degrees The curriculum examines the very notion of 'sustainability' and explores the interconnections between economic. environmental and social sustainability.
 The subject is studentcentred, involving flexible and dynamic group activities and the application of learning to everyday lives.
 Students bring rich interdisciplinary understanding and experiences to consider examples of sustainability approaches in their future work.
 They are provided opportunities to develop systems and critical thinking skills including reflecting on values informed practice and action related to sustainability.
-Underpinning the subject is transformative teaching to promote student learning and personal growth. ^{ix} Tilbury & Cooke (2005).
+Underpinning the subject is transformative teaching to promote student learning and personal growth. ix Tilbury & Cooke (2005).